How to Report Bias Incidents and/or Discriminatory Harassment

 Any attempt to retaliate or any actual retaliation in response to a report or complaint is strictly prohibited (refer to section X. of DHSM policy) and may result in discipline up to and including discharge for employees and suspension or expulsion for students, in accordance with the college's established judicial procedures.

-Students may report discriminatory harassment and/or explore options for addressing the problem by contacting any of the offices listed on the right.
+Students may report discriminatory harassment and/or explore options for addressing the problem by contacting any of the offices listed on this webpage.
+The recommended place for students to contact is the Dean of Students Office.

-Students who have experienced or witnessed bias related incidents or discriminatory harassment involving staff and/or faculty are encouraged to contact any of the offices listed on the right.
+Students who have experienced or witnessed bias related incidents or discriminatory harassment involving staff and/or faculty are encouraged to contact any of the offices listed on the right side of this webpage.

-Students who have experienced or witnessed bias related incidents or discriminatory harassment involving students are encouraged to report the incident to any of the parties listed on the right, and to review their options for informal resolution, mediation via the Honor Council, and/or formal adjudication via the Judicial Board.
-Any of the parties listed to the right can help you to decide which remedies may be most appropriate in a given situation.
+Students who have experienced or witnessed bias related incidents or discriminatory harassment involving students are encouraged to report the incident to any of the parties listed on the right side of this webpage, and to review their options for informal resolution or mediation via the Honor Council, and/or formal adjudication via the Judicial Board.
+Any of the parties listed to the right side of this webpage can help you to decide which remedies may be most appropriate in a given situation.

 When appropriate, community members are encouraged to speak directly with the parties involved to work together toward a mutually agreeable resolution of the incident.